Emily Maguire (singer): Bird Inside a Cage

 Maguire's fourth studio album was produced by Nigel Butler and released on Monday 15 July 2013.
 The album launch took place with a concert held at Hoxton Hall in London on Friday 12 July 2013.
 The fan funded 10 track project contains the first single "Beautiful".
 The title track "Bird Inside a Cage" was written about The Times magazine columnist Melanie Reid who broke her neck and back after falling from a horse in April 2010.
-Emily was inspired by an article Reid had written in 2011, on the first anniversary of her accident.
+She was inspired by an article Reid had written in 2011, on the first anniversary of her accident.

-Emily was a studio guest and was interviewed by Clare Balding on BBC Radio 2's Good Morning Sunday show on 14 July 2013.
+She was a studio guest and was interviewed by Clare Balding on BBC Radio 2's Good Morning Sunday show on 14 July 2013.
 The first single was played and she performed a live acoustic version of her love song "North and South".